seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Presenting a small box*

-But I beseech your grace, –wherefore you have
+But I beseech your grace, --wherefore you have
 Commanded of me those most poisonous compounds,
 Which are the movers of a languishing death?

 **QUEEN**
-I wonder, doctor, Thou ask’st me such a question.
-Hast thou not learn’d me how
+I wonder, doctor, Thou ask'st me such a question.
+Hast thou not learn'd me how
 To make perfumes? distil? preserve?
 I will try the forces
 Of these thy compounds on such creatures as
 We count not worth the hanging, but none human,